containers/podman/.github/ISSUE_TEMPLATE.md

 ---------------------------------------------------
 Use the commands below to provide key information from your environment:
-You do NOT have to include this information if this is a FEATURE REQUEST -->
+You do NOT have to include this information if this is a FEATURE REQUEST

+If you are filing a bug against `podman build`, please instead file a bug against Buildah (https://github.com/projectatomic/buildah/issues).
+Podman build executes Buildah to perform container builds, and as such the Buildah maintainers are best equipped to handle these bugs.
+-->

 **Is this a BUG REPORT or FEATURE REQUEST?**: